My advice to potential students of the Santander Internship in India

 1. There are multiple opportunities within the university

 Queen’s has numerous opportunities available.
-It may be the different clubs and societies, language school within the McClay Library, various events within the Graduate School which are meant only for the post-graduate students, events relating to developing business expertise at the Student’s Union, career guidance at the student guidance centre or simply the physical education centre.
+It may be the different clubs and societies, language school within the McClay Library, various events within the Graduate School which are meant only for the post-graduate students, events relating to developing business expertise at the Student’s Union, career guidance at the One Elmwood Student Centre or simply the physical education centre.

 The onus is upon the students to explore them and make the most out of them.
 Yes, the university will assist them however, the student needs to take the first step.